 So you unboxed your portable monitor, and now you’re wondering what can you do with a portable monitor.
 As it turns out, there are plenty of practical uses for a portable monitor.
-Chances are you already have some in mind, otherwise, you wouldn’t have bought one.

 Either way, we went ahead and researched, brainstormed, and came up with some more ideas for you.
 Maybe you’ll discover a new use for your portable monitor that will further improve your remote work productivity.
 Let’s take a look.

 What you’ll learn: